scottohara/tvmanager/README.md

 2. Install the dependencies (`cd tvmanager && bundle install --path vendor/bundle && npm install`) (`--path` ensures that gems are installed locally in the project)
 3. Start the server (`npm start`)

-For running in the iOS Simulator, use `rake simulator:run`.
-This rake task will start a server process, prompt for the device & iOS version to launch the simulator for, and open the application in Mobile Safari.
-Quitting the simulator will automatically shutdown the server process it started.

 (Tip: On the iPhone, use the "Add to Home Screen" option to create a permanent icon that runs the app in fullscreen mode without the Safari chrome)

 The first time it runs it will create the database (you should receive a message saying that the database has been upgraded, and to restart the app).